pommicket/bootstrap/README.md

 Bootstrapping a compiler is not an easy task, so we're trying to make it as easy as possible.
-We don't even necessarily need a standard-compliant C compiler, we only need enough to compile someone else's C compiler, specifically TCC (https://bellard.org/tcc/) since that's a compiler with very few dependencies.
+We don't even necessarily need a standard-compliant C compiler, we only need enough to compile someone else's C compiler, specifically we'll be using [TCC](https://bellard.org/tcc/) since it's written in standard C89.

 - efficiency is not a concern